rsdoiel/antenna/snapshots.md

 <p>I went looking for quantized versions that could fit on my Mac and found <a href="https://huggingface.co/lmstudio-community/Qwen3-30B-A3B-Instruct-2507-MLX-8bit">lmstudio-community/Qwen3-30B-A3B-Instruct-2507-MLX-8bit</a> from <a href="https://lmstudio.ai/">LM Studio</a>.
 Getting that up and running was a 32.46GB download and it appears to use just over 30GB of RAM.</p>
 <p>The <a href="https://gist.github.com/simonw/d608dc37cb7871f12caf8fbc0657fcad">pelican I got from that one</a> wasn't as good:</p>
 <p><img alt="It looks more like a tall yellow hen chick riding a segway" src="https://static.simonwillison.net/static/2025/qwen3-30b-a3b-instruct-2507-mlx.png" /></p>
-<p>I then tried that local model on the "Write an HTML and JavaScript page implementing space invaders" task <a href="https://simonwillison.net/2025/Jul/29/space-invaders/">that I ran against GLM-4.5 Air</a>.
+<p id="space-invaders">I then tried that local model on the "Write an HTML and JavaScript page implementing space invaders" task <a href="https://simonwillison.net/2025/Jul/29/space-invaders/">that I ran against GLM-4.5 Air</a>.
 The output <a href="https://gist.github.com/simonw/965111fd6fac320b7eec50710c1761db">looked promising</a>, in particular it seemed to be putting more effort into the design of the invaders (GLM-4.5 Air just used rectangles):</p>

 <pre><span class="pl-c">// Draw enemy ship</span>
 <span class="pl-s1">ctx</span><span class="pl-kos">.</span><span class="pl-c1">fillStyle</span> <span class="pl-c1">=</span> <span class="pl-smi">this</span><span class="pl-kos">.</span><span class="pl-c1">color</span><span class="pl-kos">;</span>